sno/unity-webgl-responsive/README.md

 - The application canvas is dynamically resized based on the current width of the `.webgl-wrapper` div.
 - The canvas is expected to have a 16:9 aspect ratio.
 For other formats, change the aspect ratio in the `refreshCanvas` function of `app.js` in the template folder.
 - Press F to toggle fullscreen.

+Resulting HTML includes credits and a link back to this page but feel free to remove all of that and modify the template as needed.
+Disney head in the example project courtesy of [David OReilly](http://www.davidoreilly.com/).